Cloth face mask: History

 In 1918, the Red Cross recommended two-layer gauze masks.

 During the 1918 flu pandemic, a streetcar conductor in Seattle refuses a person who attempts to board without wearing a mask.

 In Roman times, Pliny the Elder recommended that miners use animal bladders to protect against inhaling lead oxides.
 Some followers of Jainism, which originated in India around 500 B.C.E, wear cloth masks to avoid accidentally inhaling insects as part of practicing ahimsa.
 In the 16th century, Leonardo da Vinci advised the use of a wet woven cloth to protect against toxic agents of chemical warfare.
 In the early modern period, the plague-doctor costume included a beaked face-mask worn to protect the wearer from infectious "miasma".

 Conventional cowboy attire in the American West often included a bandanna, which could protect the face from blown dust and also potentially doubled as a means of obscuring identity.

 In 1890 William Stewart Halsted pioneered the use of rubber gloves and surgical face masks, although some European surgeons such as Paul Berger and Jan Mikulicz-Radecki had worn cotton gloves and masks earlier.
 These masks became commonplace after World War I and the influenza pandemic of 1918.
 Cloth face masks were promoted by Wu Lien-teh in the 1910–11 Manchurian pneumonic plague outbreak, although Western medics doubted their efficacy in preventing the spread of disease.

 Cloth masks were largely supplanted by modern surgical masks made of nonwoven fabric in the 1960s.
-Peer reveiwed evidence supporting their equivalence appears to be lacking.
+Peer-reviewed evidence supporting their equivalence appears to be lacking.
 The use of cloth masks continued in developing countries.
 They were used in Asia during the 2002–2004 SARS outbreak, and in West Africa during the 2013–2016 Ebola epidemic.
 Compared with bacteria recovery from unmasked volunteers, a mask made of muslin and flannel reduced bacteria recovered on agar sedimentation plates by 99%, total airborne microorganisms by 99%, and bacteria recovered from aerosols (<4 μm) by 88% to 99%.
-In 1975, 4 medical masks and 1 commercially produced reusable mask made of 4 layers of cotton muslin were compared.
+In 1975, four medical masks and one commercially produced reusable mask made of four layers of cotton muslin were compared.
 Filtration efficiency, assessed by bacterial counts, was 96% to 99% for the medical masks and 99% for the cloth mask; for aerosols (<3.3 μm), it was 72% to 89% and 89%, respectively.